tjtoml/linux_mentor/README.md

 >Tutorial A details the setup of a bind based nameserver.
 Many custom options are configured, and the zone files are in a nonstandard format (this is a made-up example).
 Tutorial B details the setup of an nginx webserver and depends on the custom configuration from tutorial A, and includes instructions like "edit the zone file at `/non/standard/path` ".

 >**Example of tutorial independence:**
 >Tutorial A details the setup of a bind based nameserver.
 Many custom options are configured, and the zone files are in a nonstandard format (still made-up).
 Tutorial B details the setup of an nginx webserver and depends inludes instructions like "Add an A record pointing to web.example.com.
-If you do not know how to do this, please see the section on [DNS](#).
+If you do not know how to do this, please see the section on [DNS](#)."

 Tutorials are intended to detail the installation and configuration of a *single* service or program.
 This gets a bit fuzzy when things like LAMP stacks come into play, but as a basic rule of thumb a tutorial should be for the configuration of a single **server**.
 For instance, a tutorial should not be entitled
 >**Load Balancing Multiple nginx Servers using haproxy**